thoth-station/datasets/README.md

     cloc is unable to infer the meaning of docstrings by context; by default, cloc treats all docstrings as comments.
     The switch ``--docstring-as--code`` treats all docstrings as code.
     - Language definition files read with ``--read-lang-def`` or ``--force-lang-def`` must be plain ASCII text files.

-## Working on your branch (Git LFS)

-This repository relies on [Git LFS](https://git-lfs.github.com/), therefore you need to install `Git LFS` following these [instructions](https://git-lfs.github.com/) in order to use the datasets when you change branch using `git ceckout`.

 ## Start working on the data